seng637-Winter/seng637-a5-dgpullano/Assignment5-12.md

 If we made our decision based on the AIC and BIC metrics alone, the second best model would have been model 37, since the AIC and BIC values for model 37 were lower than that of model 14 by 20.702 and 25.004 respectively, However, the SSE for model 14 was much lower than that of model 37 by 154.338.
 For this reason, we decided that the second best model performance was attributed to model 14.

-Visualizations for MVF and Intensity graphs for these 2 best performing models are presented below:
+Visualizations for MVF and Intensity graphs for these 2 best performing models once they were re-ran through the system without most of the other models are presented below:

 ![Figure 1: Initial MVF Graph for 2 Best Models](Submission_Screenshots/RGT_Initial_MVF_Graph_2Best.png)